Pam Krueger: Hi everybody, I’m Pam Krueger. I’m the founder of Wealthramp, and I’m joined today by Matt Roberts who’s […]

 The financial universe has gotten only more complicated since then, so misunderstandings over how brokers get paid persist.
 Let’s cut through the confusion: There are only three ways that brokers or financial advisors get paid for their advice.

-Commissions: When a broker whose working on commission basis recommends a certain fund, annuity or any other investment product, there’s a sales charge that comes right out of your pocket (a sales load, which can run 3-6% of your investment right off the top).
+When a broker who’s working on commission basis recommends a certain fund, annuity or any other investment product, there’s a sales charge that comes right out of your pocket (a sales load, which can run 3-6% of your investment right off the top).
 Or sometimes the company whose product he or she is recommending pays the broker’s commission as a ‘marketing expense’ for that company.
 Think of it as a kick-back.

 Either way, commissions create a conflict of interest for the advisor.
 Why?
 This broker or advisor has a big incentive to recommend the option that pays him/her the most whether or not those investments are really best for you, the client.
 Incentives are fine but we’re talking about investments, not hamburgers or used cars.
 Now you can now see why stockbrokers at most of the traditional brokerage firms are criticized for being nothing more than high-paid salespeople.

-This is why if you do use a commission-based financial advisor, you’ll want hire one that is legally bound to put your interests first, above their own.
+This is why if you do use a commission-based financial advisor, you’ll want to hire one that is legally bound to put your interests first, above their own.
 This is known as an investment fiduciary.

-Fee-Only: By far the most touted by the media and talking heads (like me) is the fee-only model.
+By far the most touted by the media and talking heads (like me) is the fee-only model.
 Fee-only registered investment advisors (RIAs) don’t sell products, don’t accept commissions and they operate as fiduciaries.

 To hold yourself out as a fee-only advisor, you cannot also sell life insurance, annuities or any other investment for commission.
 Fee-only advisors work for their clients and ONLY get paid an hourly rate, a fixed annual retainer or a percentage of the investment assets they manage for their clients.
 The advice they give is independent of the products recommended.

 To determine if the service is worth the fee, you need to explore what value you’re receiving in return.
-If the portfolio is closely mimicking the overall market it’s may not be worth paying a manager even 1%.
+If the portfolio is closely mimicking the overall market it may not be worth paying a manager even 1%.

-Fee-Based: Fee-based advisors blend the commission-only and fee-only models.
+Fee-based advisors blend the commission-only and fee-only models.
 They can sell you an investment and get a commission from that transaction, or they may charge you a fee calculated as a percentage of assets to manage your portfolio, or they may do both.

 Whichever way you compensate your advisor, just make sure you get it down in the form of a simple, clear written statement.
 I always say, from my days as a broker, the thicker the documentation that explains an advisor’s compensation, the more you’ll pay for that advice.